 Chip Flory lives in Seattle, Washington, with his girlfriend.
 Nearly all of the item generation, destructibles, buildings, spells, and particle systems within Fictorum were designed by him.
 He enjoys spending his free time exploring new restaurants and breweries, singing and playing guitar, acting in independent films, and reading.

-Leif Drace—2D Concept/3D Environment Artist
+Leif Drace—Lead Artist

 Leif Drace also lives in Seattle, Washington, and is our 3D environmental and 2D concept artist.
 He’s a graduate of Rochester Institute of Technology’s 3D Digital Graphics program.
 Without Leif, the “buildings” and “props” in the game would be abominations of hideous and poorly textured polygons made by our programmers.
 Fortunately, we have Leif’s amazing artwork that we get to blow up instead.
 For that, we give him our deepest thanks.